terraref/traitvis-webapp/README.md

 Once the cache-refresh script has been run, a `cache` folder containing a `cache.RData` file should be created.

-Next, start up the application running the following command in the R console:
+Next, start up the application by running:

 ```sh
 shiny::runAPP()